SKIMMYGUPTA/Redmine/README.md

 ##### **⏳TIME TRACKING**

  Time tracking allows users to track how many hours of work are logged to a specific issue or project.
-Each time entry of "spent time" can be categorized by activity, and further explained with comments.
-By filling time estimates, project managers are able to produce better suited project planning as well as follow individual user's progress.
+Each time entry of "spent time" can be categorized by activity, and is further explained with comments.
+By filling time estimates, project managers are able to produce better planned projects.

-Time tracking is always related to a user; thus, it can be used to track how many billable hours this user has accomplished.
-See the spent time details or spent time report pages for more information.
+Time tracking is always related to a user; thus, it can be used to track how many billable hours you have accomplished.

 ![](./assets/Aspose.Words.09c16525-a157-4123-ac17-e21d3f362ace.029.jpeg)